how to dry clothes without dryer

 No dryer?
 No problem.
 Just utilise your washing machine settings to help you out…

-Once your washing machine has finished its cycle, set your machine on for an extra spin — if your machine has this setting (it should).
+Once your washing machine has finished its cycle, set your machine on for an extra spin.
 This allows the excess water in your clothes to be removed and ensures they’re not soaking wet when you take them out of the machine.

 washing machine being filled up. how to dry clothes without dryer